 There’s a general rule that no two insurance policies are the same.
 So even if you’re making a move within the same city, it’s still a good idea to provide your broker or insurance company with all of the details for the new property to ensure you still have coverage between point A and B.

-It’s very common to insurance providers to maintain coverage for contents during a move, but it’s not legally mandated.
-Always double-check with your provider before moving day.
+It’s very common to insurance providers to maintain contents insurance coverage during a move, but it’s not legally mandated.
+Always double-check with your provider before moving day, though.

 Make sure there are no gaps in coverage